armbian/documentation/docs/Process_CI.md

 ![Build](images/build-all-images.png)

-Automatically generates all beta images after firmware compilation was succesfull.
-It only rebuild images if changes were made.
+Automatically generates all beta images if firmware compilation was succesfull.
+It only rebuilds images if changes were made.

 - can build release candidate or stable images,
 - can select build source repository,